melvinjoshua-emblock/Esp_lcd_time/README.md

 The time will keep updating every second.

 ## 🧭 Expected Output
-On power-up: LCD backlight ON
+ -On power-up: LCD backlight ON

-After initialization: Current time will appear in the format HH:MM:SS on row 1
+ -After initialization: Current time will appear in the format HH:MM:SS on row 1

-The time will continuously update without flickering.
+ -The time will continuously update without flickering.

 ## 📸 Output Pictures and Video